Chronic Neck Pain and Blurred Double Vision Problems – Is the answer in the neck ligaments?

 Altered cervical joint position.
 Can a herniated disc in the neck cause blurred vision?

-In our offices, we see patients following an acute head or neck trauma, such as concession, whiplash, sports injury who suffer from these various problems including double vision and other vision problems.
-But as pointed out in this study, we also see patients with the same symptoms who suffer from cervical degenerative disc disease.
+In our offices, we see patients following an acute head or neck trauma, such as concussion, whiplash, and sports injury who suffer from these various problems including double vision and other vision problems.
+But as pointed out in this article, we also see patients with the same symptoms who suffer from cervical degenerative disc disease.
+What both challenges have in common is that the cervical vertebrae are hypermobile and are moving in and out of their natural position.